antonioortegajr/storybook-simple-example/src/components/Atoms/README.md

 # Atoms

-Atoms - Atoms are the smallest (universally agreed) components found within a product or system.
-These usually include links, buttons, inputs, paragraphs, headings, icons, colours, and are used in combination with one another to construct molecules or organisms.
+Atoms - Atoms are the small (universally agreed) components found within a product or system.
+These usually include buttons, inputs, and are used in combination with one another to construct molecules or organisms.